ProxNF: Neural Field Proximal Training for High-Resolution 4D Dynamic Image Reconstruction: Background

 The discrete-to-discrete imaging operators $\{\mathbf{H}_k:\R^{M} \rightarrow \mathcal{D}_k \}_{k=1}^K$ are constructed by evaluating their continuous-to-discrete counterpart acting on the spatial expansion functions $\{ \beta_m(\rr) \}_m$.
 Specifically, they are defined as

 where $\{ \mathbf{i}_m \}_{m=1}^M$ denotes the canonical basis of $\R^M$.
 The discrete-to-discrete spatiotemporal imaging operator $\mathbf{H}: \R^{M\times K} \mapsto \D $ is defined in a similar manner to its continuous-to-discrete counterpart, c.f.
 Eqn. \eqref{eq:cc_spatiotemporal}.
-Its action on a matrix $\mathbf{F}$ representing the discretized spatiotemporal object function $f$ reads
+Its action on a matrix $\mathbf{F}$ representing the discretized spatiotemporal object function $f$ is expressed as